TRUE TRUE TRUE

 Andy spots every comma but misses every point.
 A delightful typographic comedy!

-First printing January 2009 (mimeograph, € 7)
+First printing January 2009

 Second printing June 2010 (with seventeen minor amendments and a photo insert)

-210 × 125 mm, 24 pages + cover, printed offset in black and red, stapled
+210 × 125 mm, 24 pages, printed offset, stapled

 ISBN 978-94-90006-01-3